 Our One Coat Sprayable Fencelife is the quickest way to colour and protect your fence.
 You only need to put on one coat and it'll be dry in two hours.
 Not only that, but it'll last for a couple of years.
 The Fencelife tub clips straight onto our Precision Finish Power Sprayer or you can pour it into our pump sprayer.
-There are plenty of colours to choose from so protecting your wooden fence doesn't get any easier.
+There are plenty of colours to choose from so protecting your wooden fence or shed doesn't get any easier.

 - Only needs one coat

 - Keeps it's colour for up to 2 years

 - Clips straight on to the Precision Finish Power Sprayer

 7 colours available

 I have 15 fence panels.
 I bought ronseal power spray and 5l tin of spray paint. it only covered half of them and with a lot of brush work to stretch it out!
 I had to buy another tin. expensive but a good finish in the end.

 Our One Coat Sprayable is the fastest way to stain your fence or shed.

 It contains wax to lock out the rain and its colour will last in the sun.
 It'll protect and look good for up to 2 years.